 We’ve divided our research into four major stages:

 Read on to learn more details about each stage.

-We often find the Jobs to be Done theory handy when working on the product.
-It helps us identify the true needs of our customers: their desires and circumstances where they arise as well as barriers that get in their way.
+We often find the Jobs to be Done theory handy when working on a product.
+It helps us identify our customers’ current needs: their desires and circumstances where they arise, as well as barriers that get in their way.
 So, in our buyer persona research, we relied on the Job Stories of our customers, transaction triggers, and possible barriers.
-This helped us understand what our product should be and how we should improve it.
+This helped us understand what our product should be and how to improve it.

-Prior to research, we created the card template to make interview notes using Miro.
-Thanks to this template, each member of the research team knew what we were looking for.
+Before research, we created the card template to make interview notes using Miro.
+Thanks to this template, each research team member knew what we were looking for.

 We distinguished separate sections in the card template for “jobs” and challenges.
 We also added the traditional components of the buyer persona: the company info, role, tasks, KPIs, interests of decision-makers, and communication channels.